AspenWeb/pando.py/README.rst

 Edit index.html with that content, then refresh.
 You're off and running.

 The ^L is an ASCII page break character.
+If you copy and paste the above, you need to replace the ^Ls with actual ^Ls (you feel me?).
 Here's how to get one:

 +-------------+--------------------------------+
 | *Vim*       | Ctrl-L (in insert mode)        |